 In this series, we explore the genetic evidence that indicates humans became a separate species as a substantial population, rather than descending uniquely from an ancestral pair.

-In the last few posts in this series, we have looked at the arguments of Vern Poythress as they pertain to human common ancestry, population genetics, and locating Adam and Eve in human prehistory.
+Previously in this series, we have looked at the arguments of Vern Poythress as they pertain to human common ancestry, population genetics, and locating Adam and Eve in human prehistory.
 A second well-known apologist who has also interacted with these data is Dr. William Lane Craig.
 Like Poythress, Craig is an Old-Earth, progressive creationist who holds to the view that all humans descend uniquely from Adam and Eve – though Craig is more open than Poythress to the possibility of humans sharing ancestry with other forms of life.
 To his credit, Craig is aware that he is not an expert in this area, and often assumes a humble posture when discussing these matters:

 So some sort of a progressive creationist view, I think, would explain the evidence quite well.
 It would allow you to affirm or deny if you wish the thesis of common ancestry and it would supplement the mechanisms of genetic mutation and natural selection with divine intervention.
 I find some sort of progressive creationism to be an attractive view.